 |From the doctor||After graduating Binghamton University with honors, Dr. Blank received his medical degree at SUNY Upstate Medical Center in Syracuse, NY.
 Following medical school, he completed his internship and residency in internal medicine at Lenox Hill Hospital, located on Manhattan's Upper East Side.
 He was named Chief Medical Resident after completing his internal medicine residency and continued on at Lenox Hill Hospital as a gastroenterology fellow.
 After seven years of post-graduate training at Lenox Hill, Dr. Blank went on to Mount Sinai Hospital for an additional year of training, completing a fellowship in Advanced Hepatology.

-In July 2004, Dr. Blank joined the faculty practice at St. Luke's and Roosevelt Hospital, where he currently is an attending gastroenterolgist.
+In July 2004, Dr. Blank joined the faculty practice at Mount Sinai St. Luke's Roosevelt, where he currently is an attending gastroenterolgist.
 In addition to seeing private patients in the office setting, he also spends time teaching medical residents and GI fellows at the Roosevelt GI clinic, as well as proctoring GI fellows in endoscopy.
-His duties as medical attending include several months as service attending in internal medicine and gastroenterology at both St. Luke’s and Roosevelt Hospitals.
+His duties as medical attending include several months as service attending in internal medicine and gastroenterology at both Mount Sinai St. Luke's Roosevelt.